x1nchen/go-micro/README.md

 ### I used Go Micro to build microservices.
 What should I do now?

-You should quite honestly go look at [Micro](https://github.com/micro/micro) and then consider the hosted offering at [m3o.com](https://m3o.com) which starts as a purely free Dev environment in the cloud.
+You should quite honestly go look at [Micro](https://github.com/micro/micro) and then consider the hosted offering at [m3o.com](https://m3o.com) which starts as a purely free dev environment in the cloud.
 Micro continues to address many of the concerns and requirements you had if not more.
 It is likely you managed metrics, tracing, logging and much other boilerplate that needed to be plugged in.
 Micro will now take this complete platform story approach and help you in that journey e.g you're probably running managed kubernetes on a major cloud provider with many other things.
 We're doing that for you instead as a company and platform team.